Recent Fire Damage Posts

 10/11/2023 (Permalink)

-Fire in a house Fire in the kitchen
+Fire in the kitchen

 According to the National Fire Protection Association (NFPA) cooking fires are the number one cause of home fires.
 The vast majority of time, they happen when you least expect it.
 At SERVPRO of Scripps Ranch / Mira Mesa / Rancho Peñasquitos we do fire clean up, so we want to give you the following tips for when you prepare a meal or are baking some delicious chocolate chip cookies.